KSym04/zen-addons-for-siteorigin-page-builder/readme.txt

 This update includes minor improvements and bug fixes.

 == Changelog ==

+= 1.10.23 =
+* Tested with WordPress 7.1.2, SiteOrigin Page Builder 2.36.1 and SiteOrigin Widgets Bundle 1.74.3.
+* Corrected the widget list and a few answers in the plugin description and FAQ.
+* Fixed: the Zen Addons screen and the plugin description now name the widget picker tab correctly.
+The tab has been called "Zen Addons" since 1.10.1, but the text still said "ZASO Widgets".
+* No change to any widget, design, setting, or stored page data.

 = 1.10.22 =
 * New: if your site still has page content built with Livemesh SiteOrigin Widgets, which was removed from WordPress.org in May 2026, Zen Addons now points you to a migration guide.
 The notice appears once, can be dismissed for good, and changes nothing on your pages.